 I've written both a New America and CGD blog about the book as well as in the Atlantic, Time, the Washington Post the Globalist and 'the page 99 test'.
 Extracts appeared in Politico and Salon, and I've talked about the book on a CGD Wonkcast, a CGD launch event, to Josh Keating in Slate, to Kira Zalan in US News and World Report, with Reuters TV, NHPR, Wisconsin Public Radio, Bloomberg Radio and New America's Weekly Wonk.

 Kirkus Reviews, Publishers Weekly and Diane Coyle all say nice things but think the book is too optimistic.
 Tyler Cowen calls the book excellent.
+The Diplomat a great read.
+Lawrence Haddad likes it but thinks it won't persuade.
 Doug Saunders discusses the book in the Globe and Mail, Ian Birrell in The Guardian, Gregg Easterbrook on ESPN (!), Ali Wyne in the Boston Review, Josh Kim on the Inside Higher Ed blog, Tom Murphy on Humanosphere Reihan Salam on Reuters Blogs and Ed Luce in the FT and it appears (briefly) in this NYT article and this Bloomberg piece by Ezra Klein.